-The Public Sector Compensation Transparency Act requires public sector bodies to publicly disclose compensation and severance provided to an employee if it is more than $125,000 in a calendar year, as adjusted according to the Act.
+The Public Sector Compensation Transparency Act requires public sector bodies to publicly disclose compensation and severance provided to an employee if it is more than the threshold in a calendar year, as adjusted according to the Act.
 In addition, other non-monetary employer-paid benefits and pension are required to be reported.

 The statement of remuneration must be published by June 30 each year for remuneration paid in the previous calendar year.
-The first posting was required by June 30, 2016.
+The first posting was required by June 30, 2016 (for the 2015 calendar year), and the information is to be posted for a period of five years.